Newsletter Subscribe

 Hawkes Farm, Boneo

-Not coastal fine dining, but hear us out: Hawkes Farm’s legendary hot chips have main-character energy.
-Triple-cooked, perfectly golden, and famed across the Peninsula, they’re absolutely worth the detour.
-Grab a serve, claim a sunny spot outside, and try to convince us it doesn’t feel like a peach-stall moment — casual, crunchy, unforgettable.
-Proof that sometimes, it’s the simplest food that truly steals the scene.
+Not coastal fine dining, but hear us out: Hawkes Farm’s legendary hot chips carry serious Isabel “Belly” Conklin energy.
+Triple-cooked, perfectly golden, and famous across the Peninsula, they’re absolutely worth the detour.
+Grab a serve, find a sunny table outside, and tell us it doesn’t feel like a peach-stand moment — casual, crunchy, unforgettable.
+Sometimes the simplest snack ends up stealing the whole scene.

 661 Boneo Road, Boneo